elleuchkh/ada_jekyll_page/index.md

 {% include officers.html %}

 Regarding the officers, It is noticeable to say that most countries involved in entities are present here, which is very logic.
 But, other countries appeared here, especially Germany, Italy and Russia.
 It means that officers may have a relationship with companies in those countries.
 We will explain that in the next part.

-To conclude, countries involved in Panama papers are around the world.
-The offshore entities are not related to particular countries.
-Companies, businessmen, football players and even politicians all around the world had an issue with Panama papers.

 <U><b> 40 years of offshore companies opening and closing </b></U>